Current project status

 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

 Helping law enforcement crackdown on money laundering.
-Our consultation is open until 5 October 2018.
+Our consultation is now closed and we are analysing the responses.

 Money laundering is the process where criminals hide the origins of their illegally gained money.